browserengineering/book/book/layout.md

 and tall to draw it.

 So web browsers structure layout differently.
-In a browser, layout produces a *layout tree* of layout object associated with the HTML elements[^no-box].
-Each layout object of those has a size and a position, and the layout process is thought of as generating the layout tree and then computing those sizes and positions.
+In a browser, layout produces a *layout tree* of layout objects associated with the HTML elements[^no-box].
+Each of those layout objects has a size and a position, and the layout process is thought of as generating the layout tree and then computing those sizes and positions.